nanoporetech/tombo/docs/model_training.rst

 The first step in this process is to estimate the fraction of each k-mer alternative density composed of canonical signal levels.
 In order to estimate this value, the ratio of the highest peak of the standard density and the closest peak in the alternative sample density is computed for all k-mers including exactly one swap base.
 Before this ratio computation, alternative densities is shifted due to scaling issues for highly modified samples.
 This shift is estimated from the emperical signal levl distributions at each non-swap-base-containing k-mer and is fitted with a quadratic function.

 Most of these k-mers are likely to shift the signal only slightly (though this may not hold true for large or charged alternative bases).
 Some small proportion of k-mers are likely to shift the signal observed significantly such that the standard and alternative base densities are essentially seperated and thus the ratio of these peaks represents close to the true alternative base incorporation rate.
 Thus a lower percentile of these ratios is taken as the true rate of alternative base incorporation.
-This percentile is defined by the ``--alt-fraction-percentile`` option, with a default value of the first percentile.
+This percentile is defined by the ``--alt-fraction-percentile`` option, with a default value of the fifth percentile.
 This value is also printed to stderr during the estimation command as a reference.

 ----